Using chart properties

 A chart (or graph) lets you visualize data points along one or more axes.
 For example, use a chart to compare the sales amount with the sales target for each month, where these values are plotted against a vertical (Y) axis so that you can visually compare their quantities.

 Many different types of charts are available to help you communicate your data effectively.
-This article explains how to use some of the key features that are common to multiple chart types.
+This article explains how you can customize some of the key property settings that are common to multiple chart types.

 Related video: DV Common Properties